Neiman Marcus: 1907–1949

 In 1914, a fire destroyed the Neiman Marcus store and all of its merchandise.
 A temporary store was opened for 17 days.
-By the end of 1914, Neiman Marcus opened its new, permanent location at the corner of Main Street and Ervay Street.
+By the end of 1914, Neiman Marcus opened at its new, permanent location at the corner of Main Street and Ervay Street.
 With the opening of the flagship Neiman Marcus Building, the store increased its product selection to include accessories, lingerie, and children's clothing, as well as expanding the women's apparel department.
 In its first year at the new building, Neiman Marcus recorded a profit of $40,000 on sales of $700,000, nearly twice the totals reached in its last year at the original location.

 In 1927, the store expanded, and Neiman Marcus premiered the first weekly retail fashion show in the United States.
 The store staged a show called "One Hundred Years of Texas Fashions" in 1936 in honor of the centennial of Texas's independence from Mexico.
 A later profile of the store, "Neiman Marcus of Texas", described the "grandiose and elaborate" gala, noting: "It was on this occasion that one of the most critical among the store's guests, Mrs. Edna Woolman Chase, editor of Vogue, expressing the sentiment of the store's starry-eyed clientele, told the local press:

 In 1929, the store began offering menswear.
 During the 1930s and 1940s, Neiman Marcus began to include less-expensive clothing lines along with its high-end items, in response to the Great Depression and following war years.
 Between 1942 and 1944, sales at Neiman Marcus grew from $6 million to $11 million.
 Despite a major fire in 1946, the store continued to profit.